-16. Stokes brings this lawsuit to secure a remedy for his illegal incarceration and restraints on his liberty, which were caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.
+16. Johnson brings this lawsuit to secure a remedy for her illegal incarceration and restraints on her liberty, which were caused by: the Watts Gang officers, the failure of high-ranking officials within the Chicago Police Department to stop the Watts Gang, the code of silence within the Chicago Police Department, and the Chicago Police Department's defective discipline policy.